FlyfishSec/rsGen/README.md

- # This tool has been ported to python.Considering cross-platform use, I reimplemented [rcX](https://github.com/FlyfishSec/rcX "rcX") in python with multiple improvements.
+ # This tool has been ported to python.Considering cross-platform use, I reimplemented it in python with multiple improvements.[rcX](https://github.com/FlyfishSec/rcX "rcX")
  rsGen - Reverse Shell Payload Generator.
  =